dr-skot/json-stash/README.md

 # json-stash

-Serialize and deserialize javascript data.
+Serialize and deserialize javascript data to/from JSON.
 Supports non-primitive types and circular references.

 ## Installation